Gain a global perspective on law and business

 Please contact ACEI at acei-global.org to obtain an application for an evaluation.
 You must request a course-by-course evaluation and order that an official copy be sent directly to: Sandra Day O’Connor College of Law | Arizona State University | Office of Admissions and Financial Aid | 111 E Taylor St. | Phoenix, AZ 85004

 Evidence of English proficiency must be provided for non-English speaking prospective students who have not completed a four-year degree in the U.S.

 Competitive applicants should have a TOEFL score at or near 90 (internet), an IELTS score at or near 7.0, OR a PTE score at or near 64.

 Students may qualify for an exemption to the English Proficiency requirement by successfully completing ASU’s Global Launch Intensive English program.
-For more information about the Global Launch Intensive English program, please visit learnenglish.asu.edu.
+Learn more about the Global Launch Intensive English program.
 ASU’s institutional code is 4007.

 The overall cost of attending ASU Law is among the lowest of all American Bar Association accredited law schools.
 The tuition and fee estimates below assume full-time enrollment (12+ semester hours per semester) for the entire academic year.

 * Students attending academic institutions that have entered into agreements with ASU Law may qualify for reduced tuition and fees.

 All estimates of tuition and fees are subject to change.
 Prospective and current students should verify tuition costs and fees prior to registration.
 See ASU Tuition and Fees Schedule.

 ASU Law offers the unique opportunity for students to study and work in Washington, D.C.